-Many wildfires, and similar types of blazes, are caused by people rather than natural occurrences.
+Many wildfires and similar types of blazes are caused by people rather than natural occurrences.
 Each and every year, fires of this nature – that can have a devastating impact on the environment – are caused by people living in homeless encampments.
-Much discussion as been had as to whether and how a fire or fires started in homeless encampments contributed to the wildfires that ravaged California in recent months.
+Much discussion has been had as to whether and how a fire or fires started in homeless encampments contributed to the wildfires that ravaged California in recent months.

 Abusive Camping Practices

 Homeless encampments harm the environment through their impact on water.
 This was references above in regard to human waste and other biohazardous materials harming the environment, including the water.
-Contaminants are added into water through storm water drainage systems and directly into natural bodies of water like rivers, streams, lakes, and ponds.
+Contaminants are added into the water through stormwater drainage systems and directly into natural bodies of water like rivers, streams, lakes, and ponds.